ericwastaken/python-playfab-retrieve-player/README.md

   - `python -m venv .venv && .venv/bin/python -m pip install -U pip && .venv/bin/pip install -e .`

 2) Prepare your input CSV
-- Use data/input-example.csv as a template.
+- Use data/input-example-customid.csv (for with-custom-id) or data/input-example-playfabid.csv (for with-playfab-id) as a template.
 The CSV can have any header columns you prefer; there is no strict requirement for a column named customId.
 Columns can be referenced in the request body using the $.<column-name> notation.
 Example:
   ```text
   "customId","batchTag"